 Can men participate in Impact100 Philadelphia?

-Men can participate as a Friend of Impact100 and donate to the grants pool or to support operating expenses.
+Men can participate as a Friend of Impact100 and donate to the grants pool, to the Founders Fellows program, or to support operating expenses.

 If my employer has a matching program, will you accept this donation?

 Yes, we gratefully accept matching gifts if your employer has a charitable matching program.
-Funds matching your contribution play an important role for our organization, as they will be applied toward program and operating costs.
+Funds matching your contribution play an important role for our organization, as they will be applied toward administrative expenses.

-Impact100 Philadelphia has no formal affiliation with any other Impact 100 groups and operates entirely independently.
-We follow a model first established in 2001 by Impact 100 in Cincinnati, and we have close bonds with many of our sister collective giving organizations around the country — sharing best practices and learning from one another.
+Impact100 Philadelphia has no formal affiliation with any other Impact100 groups and operates entirely independently.
+We follow a model first established in 2001 by Impact100 in Cincinnati, and we have close bonds with many of our sister collective giving organizations around the country — sharing best practices and learning from one another.
 Many of those bonds have been formed through participation in Philanos, a national network of women’s collective grantmaking organizations.
-We have benefitted tremendously from the experience and guidance of other women around the country.
+We have benefited tremendously from the experience and guidance of other women around the country.